 Doesn’t it look sweet next to my $3 garage sale chair I upholstered?

-My hope is that you are inspired to try something like this yourself and have fun!
-Please pin and share to do the same for others (and so you can find this later on when you need it. 😉 )
+Not only is my hope is that you are inspired to try something like this yourself, but to also have fun!
+Additionally, pin and share to do the same for others (and so you can find this later on when you need it.

 Next, I am sharing from the heart.
 I invite you to join me for some sit-down-and-relax time while I speak of some things past and some things present.
 Head HERE.